Jarl-Bjoern/Yggdrasil/README.md

 # General Description

+This repository is used to automate certain processes.

+Since version 0.7 it is now possible to choose between the three categories "Forensic", "Complete" and "Pentest".

-With this repository certain processes are automated, you have the choice between "full_install", which is aimed at a Kali installation with GUI and "minimal_install", which is aimed at the CLI variant.
+Furthermore, you have the choice between "full_install", which is aimed at a Kali installation with GUI and "minimal_install", which is aimed at the CLI variant.

 You have the possibility to customize the config files according to your needs.<br />